Torrey Canyon oil spill: Accident

 On her final voyage, Torrey Canyon left the Kuwait National Petroleum Company refinery at Mina Al-Ahmadi, Kuwait (later Al-Ahmadi), with a full cargo of crude oil, on 19 February 1967.
 The ship had an intended destination of Milford Haven in Wales.
 On 14 March, she reached the Canary Islands.
 Following a navigational error, Torrey Canyon struck Pollard's Rock on the extreme Western end of the Seven Stones between the Cornish mainland and the Isles of Scilly on 18 March 1967.

-The tanker did not have a scheduled route and so lacked a complement of full l-scale charts of the Scilly Islands.
+The tanker did not have a scheduled route and so lacked a complement of full-scale charts of the Scilly Islands.
 When a collision with a fishing fleet became imminent, there was some confusion between the Master and the officer of the watch as to their exact position.
 Significant further delay arose due to uncertainty as to whether the vessel was in manual or automatic steering mode, with the Master mistakenly believing he had switched the steering to manual for the helmsman.
 By the time the problem was corrected, a grounding was unavoidable.
-In the hours and days to follow, extensive attempts to float the vessel off the reef proved unsuccessful and even resulted in the death of a member of the Dutch salvage team, Captain Hans Barend Stal.
+In the hours and days to follow, extensive attempts to float the vessel off the reef failed and even resulted in the death of a member of the Dutch salvage team, Captain Hans Barend Stal.

-After the attempts to move the vessel failed and the ship began to break up, the focus became cleanup and containment of the resulting oil spill.
-Detergent was deployed on a large scale by Cornwall fire brigade and attending Royal Navy vessels in an attempt to disperse the oil.
+After the attempts to move the vessel failed and the ship began to break up, the focus became the clean up and containment of the resulting oil spill.
+Huge amounts of detergent was used by Cornwall fire brigade and attending Royal Navy vessels to try to disperse the oil.
 UK Prime Minister Harold Wilson and his cabinet held a mini cabinet meeting at the Royal Naval Air Station Culdrose and decided to set fire to the vessel and surrounding oil slick to limit the extent of the oil disaster.